Vesylum/dark-souls-3-cheat-sheet/README.md

 ### Installing the App

 In browsers that support Progressive Web Apps (PWAs) you can install this checklist like a regular application.
 Look for the install or "Add to Home Screen" option in your browser's menu and follow the prompts.

+### Resetting Profile Data

+Use the **Reset Profile** button on the Options tab to clear all checklist progress for the selected profile.
+A confirmation prompt appears before everything is unchecked.
+Other profile settings are preserved.

 ## Google Analytics